moby/moby/docs/reference/commandline/secret_ls.md

   -q, --quiet          Only display IDs
 ```

-This command when run targeting a manager, lists secrets in the
+Run this command from a manager to list the secrets in the Swarm.
-swarm.

 On a manager node: